McLaren Lake Regional Park

 Swimming is available, no lifeguard on duty, swim at your own risk.
 A Blue Imp playground, swings and slide, tether ball and basketball hoop for children.
 A ball diamond within the park is fenced with bleachers and two horseshoe pits.

 Paddle boats and a canoe are available to rent at the concession, fishing is available, jet skis boats, sailboats and water skiing are permitted.
 The lake is stocked with rainbow trout in 2011-2013, in 2015 200,000 Northern Pike and trout again in 2017.

 Gate & Concession

 A walking trail has been established as it offers a lake side stroll to enjoy the sights and sounds within the wildlife sanctuary of the Park.
 This trail runs along the south side of the lake, there are benches and it offers a good view of the scenery, birds and the lake.
 Driving range available/ Golf course is under renovation.

 McLaren Lake annual Slo-Pitch Tournament/Music Festival- slo-pitch, music stage, pancake breakfast and pie social- 2nd weekend in July

 Canada Day – Fireworks/food

-Open May long weekend - Sept 13.
+Open May 15th - Sept 15th.
 Regional Park Pass required

 (good for any Regional Park in Saskatchewan)